France braces for violence in new wave of pension protests

 Fears that violence could mar the demonstrations prompted what Interior Minister Gérald Darmanin described as an unprecedented deployment of 13,000 officers, nearly half of them concentrated in the French capital.

-The protests got underway peacefully Tuesday morning across the country.
+Protests got underway peacefully Tuesday morning, with large crowds in multiple cities.
 In Paris, striking railway workers with burning flares and flags invaded and blocked train tracks serving one of the capital’s main stations, Gare de Lyon.

-But police were braced for violence later in the day.
+Police were braced for violence later in the day.
 The interior minister said more than 1,000 “radical” troublemakers, some from overseas, could latch on to marches planned in Paris and elsewhere.

 “They come to destroy, to injure and to kill police officers and gendarmes.
 Their goals have nothing to do with the pension reform.
 Their goals are to destabilize our republican institutions and bring blood and fire down on France,” the minister said Monday in detailing the policing measures.

-Union leaders and political foes of President Emmanuel Macron blame his government for protest violence that has flared in recent weeks, saying his pension reforms are sparking it.
-Critics also allege that police officers are using excessive force against protesters.
+Union leaders and political foes of President Emmanuel Macron blame his government for protest violence that has flared in recent weeks, saying his push to raise France’s legal retirement age from 62 to 64 sparked it.

+Critics also allege that police officers used excessive force against protesters.
 A police oversight body is investigating multiple claims of wrongdoing by officers.

+The striking railway workers at Gare de Lyon marched behind a banner that alleged: “The police mutilates.
+We don’t forgive!”

-The new wave of strikes and protests was the 10th time since January that unions have called on workers to walk out and for demonstrators to flood the streets against Macron’s push to move back France’s legal retirement age from 62 to 64.
+The new wave of protests was the 10th time since January that unions have called on workers to walk out and for demonstrators to flood the nation’s streets against Macron’s proposal.

 Unable to get a majority in parliament’s lower house for the unpopular reforms, Macron rammed them through using a special constitutional power, further inflaming protesters’ anger.